-Other areas to stay in Istambul
+Other areas to stay in Istanbul

 This is an area that has become a main transport hub over the years, and has become a popular choice amongst those visiting Istanbul.
-The tram that runs here ends close to the Tunel, which is the second oldest subway line globally after the Underground in London.
-You will find a number of upmarket hotels in this area too as well as many restaurants, drinking establishments and businesses, all of which surround the popular Taksim Square.
+The tram that runs here ends close to the Tunel, which is the second-oldest subway line globally, after the Underground in London.
+You will find a number of upmarket hotels in this area too, as well as many restaurants, drinking establishments and businesses, all of which surround the popular Taksim Square.
 Depending on the time of year you visit, you can also take in cultural events here, as the area is popular for celebrations and public events.

 Considered the European side of the city, there are many places to visit and explore in this area, which includes the opera house, Ataturk Cultural Centre, Taksim Stadium and the Monument of the Republic.
 Taksim Square itself is a vibrant and buzzing area but in the past has also been the centre of various political protests.
 You can also look forward to some great shopping opportunities as well as the chance to soak up culture and the arts.
 One place that you should definitely add to your itinerary is the Sultan Ahmed Mosque, which is known as the Blue Mosque because of its blue interior walls, which are tiled.
 This grand mosque was built in the early 1600s and is still used for worship today.